leon-thomm/Ryven/docs/README.md

     - 'std line edit'
     - 'std spin box'
     - 'custom'
+    - I am planning to add a whole bunch of more pre-defined standard widgets soon...
 - If _widget_type_ is 'custom', you must give a _widget_name_ which must refer to an already programmed input widget.
 - _widget_pos_ determines whether the input widget will be 'besides' or 'under' the the Port